 DMARC is the most efficient tool you can get to protect your domain.
-All your communications are more secure once you implement DMARC records for your domain.
+All your communications are more secure once you implement DMARC records using a DMARC record generator for your domain.
 The enforcement of DMARC policies prevents spoofing attacks.
 You also get the full scope of your communications and see how your emails perform.
-To better understand this procedure, you rely on DMARC reports
+To better understand this procedure, you rely on DMARC reports, including DMARC forensic reports.

-A properly configured DMARC policy sends two specific report types: aggregate reports, which offer aggregate summaries of all email activity, and DMARC failure reports, which provide a quick notification when an authentication failure occurs.
-DMARC failure reports include details about the type of failure: it can be due to infrastructure problems, lack of verification from the ESP, and other assorted reasons.
+A properly configured DMARC policy sends two specific report types: aggregate reports, which offer aggregate summaries of all email activity, and DMARC forensic reports, which provide a quick notification when an authentication failure occurs.
+They include details about the type of failure: it can be due to infrastructure problems, lack of verification from the ESP, and other assorted reasons.

-The average DMARC failure report contains the following fields:
+The average forensic report contains the following fields:

 When Do You Receive a Failure Report?

-DMARC failure reports are essentially a copy of the email failing verification, sent immediately after failing the process.
-DMARC failure reports do not contain personally identifiable information, but they have every scrap of data to help you understand why the email bounced.
-You receive failure reports by configuring the option in your DMARC record by including the “ruf” and “fo” tags and specifying the email address where all reports land.
+DMARC forensic reports can include message-specific details about an email that failed verification.
+They may contain sensitive information, but they have every scrap of data to help you understand why the authentication failed.
+You can request DMARC forensic reports by configuring the “ruf” and “fo” tags in your DMARC record and specifying the email address where reports should be sent.

-Failure Report Tags: How to Activate DMARC Failure Reporting?
+DMARC Forensic Report Tags: How to Request Forensic Reporting?

-As you explore DMARC failure reporting options, you’ll find that to start receiving failure reports, you need to configure the “ruf” and “fo” tags in the DMARC record.
+As you explore DMARC forensic reporting options, you’ll find that the “ruf” and “fo” tags are used to request forensic reports in the DMARC record.
 Here’s what each one of them does with your rejected messages:

 Failure Reports: Pros and Cons